-"Intellectual property refers to creations of the mind: inventions, literary and artistic works, and symbols, names, images, and designs used in commerce." ( World Intellectual Property Organization)
+"Intellectual property refers to creations of the mind: inventions, literary and artistic works, and symbols, names, images, and designs used in commerce" (World Intellectual Property Organization).

-When you deposit materials at AILLA, you are effectively publishing those materials through AILLA.
+When someone deposits materials at AILLA, they are effectively publishing those materials through AILLA.
 Since AILLA is a part of the University of Texas at Austin, located in the United States, U.S. copyright laws apply to all the resources and metadata in the archive; however, if there were a legal dispute about some materials in the archive, some questions might be answered under the laws of the country of origin, for example, whether a work is protected at all, or who its creators are.
 Complicating matters further, if a work is infringed in a country different from the country of origin or publication, that country's laws would apply to the issue of whether the work is infringed, and perhaps to other questions as well.

 What is a copyright?